Status Buff Dispel

 - In Gen III with the Colosseum games, Shadow Shed worked as a non-damaging Defog and Brick Break simultaneously, and has a single PP which never runs out.
 The only downsides are that [A] it's a Shadow move, and [B] it hits your group as well.

-- Gen V introducted Clear Smog which restores the stats of the target in addition to doing damage, though it doesn't work at all against Steel (who are immune to its element).
+- Gen V introduced Clear Smog which restores the stats of the target in addition to doing damage (which makes it un-Tauntable), though it doesn't work at all against Steel (who are immune to its element).

 - Earthbound had various shield breaking spells and items.
 The most direct of these is PSI Thunder, which destroys enemies' psychic shields when it zaps them.